SOC 2 readiness and security posture

 Tenant offboarding

-A documented state machine — active → offboarding_pending → offboarding_archive → deleted — covers every churn or GDPR Art.
+A documented state machine —active → offboarding_pending → offboarding_archive → deleted — covers every churn or GDPR Art.
 17 request:

 - Soft delete (30 days) — tenant moves to

 offboarding_pending.
 Ingestion stops, dashboards become read-only, recommendations freeze.
-Data is retained for 30 days to allow recovery.
+Data is retained for 30 days to allow recovery. - Archive (7 days) — tenant moves to

-- Hard delete — every tenant-scoped row is purged via chunked DELETE per schema (large schemas like
+offboarding_archive.
+A signed export bundle (CSV + JSON) is delivered to the tenant’s offboarding contact. - Hard delete — every tenant-scoped row is purged via chunked DELETE per schema (large schemas like

-ai.ai_spend_events are deleted in batches to avoid bloat).
-Customer-owned S3 buckets are not touched — those are the customer’s to manage.
+ai.ai_spend_eventsare deleted in batches to avoid bloat).
+Customer-owned S3 buckets are not touched — those are the customer’s to manage. - Audit-trail preservation —

-audit.* rows survive offboarding indefinitely; required for compliance and legal-hold preservation.
+audit.*rows survive offboarding indefinitely; required for compliance and legal-hold preservation.

 Penetration testing